-If you are just starting out, getting into the gym and lifting weights should be your main concern.
+If you are just starting out, devoting time to the gym and learning how to lift weights correctly should be your main concern.
 If you keep your diet the same and work out 3-4 times a week, you will see improvements in strength and fitness just due to the increase in physical activity.
 Of course if your pair weight training with good nutrition, you will see better results more quickly.

-Weight training should remain fairly constant regardless of your goals, what really determines what you look like as a result of your efforts in the gym is the combination of good training and good nutrition.
+Your weight training regime should remain fairly constant regardless of your goals.
+What really determines your results is the quality of your gym training and nutrition.

 2. Monitor Caloric Intake

-The simplest way to decide on macronutrient ratios is to use our nutrition calculator to do all the hard work for you!
-It will work out how much protein you need to eat and then decide how the rest should be split between carbs and fats based on your goals, body type and activity level.
+The easiest way to decide on macronutrient ratios is to use our nutrition calculator.
+This will do all the hard work for you!
+It will work out how much protein you need to eat, and then decide how the rest should be split between carbs and fats based on your goals, body type and activity level.

 Choose lean sources of protein to reduce your intake of saturated fats:

-Get your carbs and fats from good-quality, healthy, natural sources:
+Get your carbs from good-quality, healthy, natural sources:

 - Sweet potato